 What to look for in a portable jet wash

 So what makes a great mobile pressure washer?
-Obviously it has to be mobile, meaning it comes with a rechargeable lithium ion battery so there’s no need to find a powerpoint in the woods.
+Obviously it has to be mobile, meaning it comes with a rechargeable lithium ion battery, so there’s no need to find a powerpoint in the woods, or tap into your car battery.
 The superior mobile washers have enough juice to run on full power for over 20 minutes.
-After that it’s all about power and rate of water flow – the higher the better, you can always turn it down by making the jet cover a wider area.
+After that it’s all about power and rate of water flow – the higher the better.
+You can always turn it down by making the jet cover a wider area.

-Then there’s the Worx Hydroshot and Ryobi washer, both of which need a separate water source to pull from to wash your bike.
+It’s a tough choice between the Worx Hydroshot and Ryobi washer.
 The Worx is brilliantly powerful and compact, but the battery life is lacking: while the Ryobi is heavier and harder work, but will go on for days.
 You could probably even do the car too while you’re at it.

 What pressure is safe for cleaning my bike?

-To put this to the test, we aimed Muc-Off’s bike specific lance at a freshly greased front hub from 60mm away for one minute – something no one is likely to do in the real world.
+For components like bottom brackets and hubs, there is no IP rating, so how safe is it to pressure wash these areas?
+The answer is, as always, tricky to pinpoint as it depends on the specific part, the type of pressure washer, the distance from the bike, and the duration of use.
+But to put give you an idea, we did a little test.
+We aimed Muc-Off’s bike-specific lance directly at a freshly greased front hub at a distance of 60mm for 60 seconds – something no one is likely to do in the real world.
 And we found that, while some water had got past the seals, it was not a large amount and the grease was still in place and working as intended.
 If you have an e-bike, however, all the bike and motor manufacturers recommend avoiding a jet wash altogether and sticking with mains water pressure.

 What’s more important: power or water capacity?